Obligatory contribution to the Bread, Bed & Solidarity Student Fund (formerly known as Project Fund)

-The DAI’s monthly gatherings at various locations come with costs for which the DAI has created the Project Fund.
-The fund covers: all accommodation and all communal meals (breakfast, lunch and dinner) during DAI Weeks plus travel costs that exceed the costs to be made for the trip from your home-base to Arnhem and back (see the conditions below).
+The DAI’s monthly gatherings at various locations come with expenses outside of the actual classroom.
+Expenses for which the DAI has created the Bread, Bed & Solidarity Student Fund.
+This fund covers: all accommodation (bed, shower) and all communal meals (breakfast, lunch and dinner) during DAI Weeks plus travel costs that exceed the costs to be made for the trip from your home-base to the Netherlands and back (see the conditions below).

 WHAT IS COVERED ?

 -bed & shower during all 9 DAI Weeks

 During all 9 DAI Weeks all students are accommodated in (youth) hostels or similar facilities.

 Take notice: facilities are always shared between several DAI students (while DAI's Covid protocol must be taken in account under all circumstances !).

 -all communal meals during all 9 DAI Weeks